-Buying a home can be either one of the best or worst decisions you ever make and when you decide to give it a try, it is a thought-provoking process.
+Buying a home is one of the biggest financial decisions of your life and when you decide to give it a try, it is a thought-provoking process.
 A process that some people may have a hard time understanding.

 -When we go pick up groceries, we place our items in the cart, head to the checkout, pay for our items and then go home.
 It is quick and pretty simple.

 -When we go buy a car, we spend a little more time at the car dealership, pick a car out, fill out paperwork, and usually within a few hours, we take the car home.

 -When buying a home, you find a house, fill out paperwork, fill out more paperwork, and hopefully within a few weeks, you can move in.

 This little example was key for my kids because it gave them the perspective of how much things cost and it helped them be patient as we were waiting to get our keys to our home.

 BUT, we could not have made it through the process without these ‘steps to success’ in buying a home.
 Luckily, I had a good friend to help in this process (and he was our loan officer, David Boye).
 He answered all our questions, helped us get on track and have realistic expectations.

 ****NOTE**** We offered a First Time Home Buyer Class in March of 2022.
 Check out this link for the VIDEO and Materials for the Class.